Roles and Permissions

 octomind run octomind:developer

-octomind run developer:rust
+octomind run developer:general

 Switching Roles Mid-Session